Louisiana Teen Driver Curfew Rules

 Seth Smiley here of the Smiley Law Firm.
 In today’s Parents of Teen Drivers discussion, we will be looking at the curfew rules for Louisiana’s teenage drivers.

-There are a few different tiers for license types for teenage drivers in our state, and some of them have curfew restrictions.
+There are a few different tiers of license types for teenage drivers in our state, and some of them have curfew restrictions.

 I remember being out in a friend’s car in the late 90s or early 2000s, and he got ticketed in a gas station for being out past curfew.
 The curfew rules are there for a reason, so you should be aware of them and help your teen avoid getting a ticket.